Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Model Assumptions and Contrast Estimators

-Given $\theta\in\Theta$, if $\mu (\cdot, \theta), A_j (\cdot, \theta) \in C_b^\infty (\mathbb{R}^N; \mathbb{R}^N)$ then H\"ormander's condition implies the existence of a smooth Lebesgue density for the law of $X_t$, $t>0$, for any initial condition $x \in \mathbb{R}^N$ (see e.g.~\cite{nua:06}).
-Thus, (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}) belong to the class of hypo-elliptic SDEs.
-We stress that condition \ref{assump:hor} is satisfied for most hypo-elliptic SDEs used in applications, as for instance is the case for the models cited in Section \ref{sec:intro}.
-Condition \ref{assump:coeff} allows the SDE coefficients to lie in the larger class $C_p^\infty (\mathbb{R}^N; \mathbb{R}^N)$ rather than in $C_b^\infty (\mathbb{R}^N; \mathbb{R}^N)$. \end{rem} \begin{example} We provide some examples of degenerate SDEs satisfying the above conditions in applications. \begin{itemize} \item[i.]
+where we have set $\mathbf{V}_0 = \bigl\{ A_1, \ldots, A_d \bigr\}$, $\mathbf{V}_k = \big\{ [A_l, A] : A \in \mathbf{V}_{k-1}, \, 0 \le l \le d \bigr\}$, $k\ge 1$. \\[0.2cm] If $\mu (\cdot, \theta), A_j (\cdot, \theta) \in C_b^\infty (\mathbb{R}^N; \mathbb{R}^N)$ then H\"ormander's condition implies that there exists a smooth Lebesgue density for the law of $X_t$, $t>0$, for any initial condition $x \in \mathbb{R}^N$ (see e.g.~\cite{nua:06}).
+Thus, (\ref{eq:hypo-I}), (\ref{eq:hypo-II}) belong to the class of hypo-elliptic SDEs.
+We note that \ref{assump:hor} is satisfied for most hypo-elliptic SDEs used in applications, as e.g.~is the case for the models cited in Section \ref{sec:intro}.
+Condition \ref{assump:coeff} allows the SDE coefficients to lie in the larger class $C_p^K (\mathbb{R}^N; \mathbb{R}^N)$ for some $K \in \mathbb{N}$ rather than $C_b^\infty (\mathbb{R}^N; \mathbb{R}^N)$. $K$ is determined so that the contrast functions proposed later are well-defined and error terms obtained from It\^o-Taylor expansion in constructing the contrast functions are appropriately controlled.
+We also note that the drift functions in the smooth components, i.e. $\mu_{S}$ in (\ref{eq:hypo-I}) and $\mu_{S_1}, \mu_{S_2}$ in (\ref{eq:hypo-II}), require more regularity compared to $\mu_R$.
+This is because our construction of the contrast functions uses higher order stochastic Taylor expansions for those functions.
+More details are given in Sections \ref{sec:contrast_I}, \ref{sec:contrast_II}. \end{rem} \begin{example} We provide some examples of SDEs satisfying the above conditions in applications. \begin{itemize}[noitemsep, topsep=1pt, parsep=1pt, partopsep=1pt, leftmargin=14pt] \item[i.]
 Underdamped (standard) Langevin equation for one-dimensional particle with a unit mass:

 where $\theta = (\gamma, \sigma)$ is the parameter vector and $U : \mathbb{R} \to \mathbb{R}$ is some smooth potential with polynomial growth.
 The values of $q_t$ and $p_t$ represent the position and momentum of the particle, respectively.
-This model belongs in the class (\ref{eq:hypo-I}) and indeed satisfies condition \ref{assump:hor}(i). \item[ii.]
+This model belongs in class (\ref{eq:hypo-I}) and indeed satisfies condition \ref{assump:hor}(i). \item[ii.]
 Quasi-Markovian Generalised Langevin Equation ($q$-GLE) for the case of an one-dimensional particle with an one-dimensional auxiliary variable:

 where $\theta = (\lambda, \alpha, \sigma)$ is the parameter vector and $U$ is as in (\ref{eq:ULE}).
 Note that component $s_t$ is now introduced as an auxiliary variable to capture the non-Markovianity of the memory kernel.
 The $q$-GLE class has been recently actively studied as an effective model in physics (see e.g.~\cite{lei:15}) and parameter estimation of the model also has been investigated in \cite{kal:15}.
 The drift function of the smooth component $q_t$ is now independent of the rough component $s_t$.
 Model (\ref{eq:QGLE}) belongs in the SDE class (\ref{eq:hypo-II}) and satisfies condition \ref{assump:hor}(ii).
 Details can be found, e.g., in \cite{igu:23}. \end{itemize}